rbonghi/isaac_ros_template/README.md

  * **--rm** - When you switch off the container will be also deleted
  * **--network host** - This container will share the network with the host.
 This option is helpful to read all topics from your host or from your laptop.

+ If you want to leave this container, you need only to press `CTRL-D`.

 **Hint:** there are devices that need to be conneted with your container.
 You can also add the option **--device** or **--privileged**.

 ## Docker Compose

 Another way to use your docker image, is make a docker compose file, if you never hear that, watch the [documentation](https://docs.docker.com/compose/)

+Write a file called `docker-compose.yml` and write like below:

 ```yml
 version: "3.9"